• Home

 How much does an aeroponic system cost?

-While you can build a basic aeroponic garden for about $100-$150, a standard spend of about $1000-$2000 should be expected for ready-made kits, but kits like the Airgarden are more affordable and better quality than many higher-priced kits.
+While you can build a basic aeroponic garden for about $100-$150, a standard spend of about $1000-$2000 should be expected for ready-made kits, but the Airgarden is more affordable at around $800, are better quality than many higher-priced kits, and work much better than homemade systems.

 Enjoy the Benefits of The Airgarden Today

-Our trial run of The Airgarden has been pretty outstanding, with great results, especially on leafy veggies, with Kale being the biggest success so far.
+Our trial run of The Airgarden has been pretty outstanding, with great results, especially on leafy veggies, with coriander being the biggest success so far in our opinion.
 But, perhaps what I love most about it is the amount of space it saves.

-I’m growing 30 plants in a 2ft wide unit.
-OK, so it needs 1m of air circulation around it, but you’re saving about 122ft of raised bed or garden rowing space, meaning more space for you to enjoy.
+I’m growing 30 plants in a 1m2 unit.
+OK, so it needs 1m of air circulation around it, but you’re saving about 5m2 of raised bed or garden rowing space, meaning more space for you to enjoy.

 Related Posts